heiklap/dawo/README.md

 - base_struct : Structuring base classes.
 These two libraries do not depend other dawo files.
 - chore : Start of bigger "job" / "chore" for real-world-work.
 Imitating functionality of other, bigger, same kind of library.
+- connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
+  Seeking deep, inner connections of objects.
-- dawlib_coll : Resources.
-Examples and hacking material of Dart collections.
+- (? dawlib_coll : Resources.
+Examples and hacking material of Dart collections.)
 - dawo.dart : main file, exports : dawo_src.dart.
 - dawo_app : DawoApp class, handles Missions and keeps out-put-buffers in Map.
-- dawo_connector.dart Connecting  ( as #client's) app - mission - chore together,  mediating them.
-  Seeking deep, inner connections of objects.
 - dawo_dev : Classes and data, that help in developing this package.
   Helper functions for cl (command line)and screen output.
-- dawo_mill : Plan: processing commands orderly, all they in row, by given priorities.
-- dawo_src  File created by stagehand plugin app.
+- dawo_src : File created by stagehand plugin app.
   Here it imports all other libraries and gathers some information about them.
+- effort.dart : Human activities, chores sub, main user-activity and presentation.
-- equipment : material and names of resources for Mission and Chore.
+- equipment.dart : Controlling material resources for Mission and Chore.
+- mill : Plan: processing commands orderly, all they in row, by given priorities.
 - missions : Chunk of command-processing between app and chore.
 Caring Chores.
   Missions keep and process data ( #clay) of their favorite area.
 - rumba.dart : Rumba classes .dance method runs here dawo's control-flow (once).
+- shower.dart : presentations on console, mostly box-shaped.
-- tools : Helper tools, sleep, stamps aso.
+- tools : Helper tools, sleep, stamps, lists aso.

 src.dart imports files: